Beginner Grandmaster Myth PvP Guide (1v1)

 5.2 Knowing who your Opponent is

-When you click “confirm” and get teleported into the Arena, the first thing you will want to do is look at the menu chat options to find out your opponent’s school.
-If this is new to you too, we have a old guide about that too.
+When you click “confirm” and get teleported into the Arena, the first thing you will want to do is to find out your opponent’s school.
 Knowing your opponent’s school will help you decide which cards are redundant and can be discarded right away.

 The second thing to check is whether your opponent has a Mastery Amulet.
 These amulets are visible as a floating light circling around your opponent’s head.
 Is the light green?
 Then your opponent has a Life Mastery Amulet.
 Not all colors are as easy to distinguish from one another.
 Red indicates either Balance or Fire, with Balance being a lot more Common.
 Blue-ish could be Ice or Myth, and is most commonly Myth.
 Purple-ish could be Storm.
 What color is Death, you think?

 This is important to figure out, because you will be adjusting your play style to counter theirs to some extent.
 Usually, an opponent’s school will give you a first possibility to guess what kind of a player they are.
 Ices are often considered tanks: slow players with good resist, leading to long matches.
 Storm wizards on the other hand more often spam hits.

 However, the school doesn’t tell you everything.
 A Fire wizard COULD be a Rampager (get Triage/Shift ready!), but they might just as well try another route.
 A Life wizard with a Myth Mastery will not necessarily be using any Life hits at all; instead they could focus on Basilisk’ing or Medusa’ing you to death.

 Getting used to the different playing styles and recognizing them in time to take measures against them is a long road.
 Don’t expect to be good at this right from the start, just reflect on what you learned after every match you play.
 It’s a learning process!